Baz Bastien

-Joseph Aldège Albert "Baz" Bastien (August 29, 1919 – March 15, 1983) was a Canadian professional ice hockey goaltender, head coach and general manager.
-He played five games for the Toronto Maple Leafs of the National Hockey League in 1945, but received most of his playing accolades while with the Pittsburgh Hornets of the American Hockey League.
-He later became the Hornets' head coach and general manager and served in several front office positions with National Hockey League clubs until he was named the general manager of the Pittsburgh Penguins in 1976.
-He served in that capacity until his death in a car crash in 1983.
+Joseph Aldège Albert "Baz" Bastien (August 29, 1919 – March 15, 1983) was a Canadian professional ice hockey goaltender, head coach, and general manager.
+He played five games for the Toronto Maple Leafs of the National Hockey League in 1945 but spent most of his playing career with the Pittsburgh Hornets of the American Hockey League.
+He later became the Hornets' head coach and general manager and served in several front-office positions with National Hockey League clubs, most notably as general manager of the Pittsburgh Penguins from 1976 until he died in a car crash in 1983.

 Playing career

-Bastien began his playing career in 1939, playing for the Port Colborne Sailors of the Ontario Hockey Association Senior A League.
+Bastien began his playing career in 1939 with the Port Colborne Sailors of the Ontario Hockey Association Senior A League.
 He was sponsored by the Maple Leafs and in 1940 began playing for their team in the Senior A League: the Toronto Marlboros.
-The then 21-year-old goaltender led the Marlboros to the league championship in his first season with the club.
-He spent another year with the Marlboros before joining the Cornwall Flyers of the Quebec Senior Hockey League.
+He led the Marlboros to the league championship in his first season with the club.
+After two years with the Marlboros, he joined the Cornwall Flyers of the Quebec Senior Hockey League.

-His playing career was temporarily interrupted by a two-year stint of military service with the Canadian Army.
-He returned to North America and playing hockey in 1945, beginning the season with the Maple Leafs.
-Unfortunately for him he was unable to secure a permanent spot on the Leafs' roster after Turk Broda returned from his own military service.
+His playing career was interrupted by a two-year stint of military service with the Canadian Army.
+He resumed his career in 1945, beginning the season with the Maple Leafs.
+He was unable to secure a permanent spot on the Leafs' roster after Turk Broda returned from his military service.

-Bastien was sent by the Maple Leafs to the Pittsburgh Hornets, their top professional affiliate.
-He spent the majority of four seasons with the Hornets.
-He was named to the league's First All-Star team in 1947, 1948 and 1949 and also won the Hap Holmes Memorial Award for fewest goals against in 1948 and 1949.
+Bastien was sent by the Maple Leafs to the Pittsburgh Hornets, their top professional affiliate, where he spent the better part of four seasons.
+He was named to the league's First All-Star team in 1947, 1948, and 1949 and also won the Hap Holmes Memorial Award for fewest goals against in 1948 and 1949.

-Personal tragedy befell Bastien on September 30, 1949, at Maple Leafs training camp in Welland, Ontario.
+Personal tragedy befell Bastien on September 19, 1949, at the Hornets' training camp in Welland, Ontario.
 On the third or fourth shot he faced that day the puck struck his right eye.
-The damage to his eye was severe to the extent that it needed to be removed.
-Bastien's playing career was over, and he would wear a glass eye for the rest of his life.
+The damage was so severe that it needed to be removed.
+Bastien's playing career was over, and he wore a glass eye for the rest of his life.